reduxjs/redux/docs/recipes/ReducingBoilerplate.md

 ## Actions

 Actions are plain objects describing what happened in the app, and serve as the sole way to describe an intention to mutate the data.
-It’s important that **action being objects you have to dispatch is not boilerplate, but one of the [fundamental design choices](../introduction/ThreePrinciples.md) of Redux**.
+It’s important that **actions being objects you have to dispatch is not boilerplate, but one of the [fundamental design choices](../introduction/ThreePrinciples.md) of Redux**.

 There are frameworks claiming to be similar to Flux, but without a concept of action objects.
 In terms of being predictable, this is a step backwards from Flux or Redux.
 If there are no serializable plain object actions, it is impossible to record and replay user sessions, or to implement [hot reloading with time travel](https://www.youtube.com/watch?v=xsSnOQynTHs).
 If you’d rather modify data directly, you don’t need Redux.